haarlems/forensics/chapters/chapter-01-digital-forensics/01-forensic-investigation-methodology/reading/README.md

 > *"For every intrusion event, there exists an adversary taking a step toward an
 > intended goal by using a capability over infrastructure against a victim."*

+The relationships between the components of an attack lead to the building of the model associated with the intrusion.

 ![Diamond model](../media/diamondmodel.png)<br />
 *[The Diamond Model of Intrusion Analysis](https://www.researchgate.net/publication/379381999_The_Diamond_Model_of_Intrusion_Analysis) by Sergio Caltagirone, Andrew Pendergast, Cristopher Betz*